cvhien/coqui-XTTS-v2-longText/README.md

 speaker_wav=model_path + "/samples/samples_en_sample.wav" #default

-n_lines_per_capture = 2  # Adjust this value according to your needs, not ok for big number result a long text
+num_sentences = 2   # Adjust this value according to your needs, not ok for big number results a too long text

 input="./input-short.txt" # text input file which is need to convert